 - Screw down the MUA abutments as indicated on the GSI report.
 There are images in the report that show the MUA screw access angle.
-The carrier also indicates the rotation of the MUA’s.
+The carrier (image above) also indicates the rotation of the MUA’s.
 Once they are placed in the correct rotation, the drive will be able to engage their screws.
-If the MUA’s do not line up with the squares, remove and rotate the implant into the proper direct / index, then seat the MUA’s.
+If the MUA’s do not line up with the squares, remove and rotate the implant into the proper direct / index, then seat the MUA’s—see callouts above.

-- With all MUA’s seated, screw the temporary cylinders to the MUA’s and verify their correct position and trajectory using the Carrier Guide and ultimately the Nano‐Ceramic.
-The temporary cylinders should emerge vertically and near the middle of the holes in the Nano‐Ceramic.
+- With all MUA’s seated, screw the Temp Cylinders to the MUA’s and verify their correct position and trajectory using the Carrier and ultimately the Nano-Ceramic.
+The Temp Cylinders should emerge vertically and near the middle of the holes in the Nano.
 If they are close to an edge but not touching this may be acceptable.
-If there is contact you have a choice of rotating the implant or adjusting the Nano‐Ceramic.
+If there is contact you have a choice of rotating the implant or adjusting the Nano.
 This has implications for the final restoration screw access hole position.

 Stage 5: Nano‐Ceramic Pick-Up and Optional RAPID Appliance

-- Notice the thickness of the Carrier Guide and how it simulates the tissue thickness of the patient ‐ approximately 3mm.
+- Notice the thickness of the Carrier and how it simulates the tissue thickness of the patient – Approximately 3mm.

 - Optional: Screw down the second set of temp cylinders.
-Insert the RAPID Appliance (g) and repeat the pick‐up process.
-The new iJIG has replaced the need for the RAPID Appliance (contact ROE for details)
+Insert the RAPID (g) appliance and repeat the pick-up process.
+The new iJIG has replaced the need for the RAPID (contact laboratory for details)

-- Remove the Fixation Base and Carrier Guide, place optional comfort caps, suture, deliver the Nano‐Ceramic.
+- Remove the Fixation Base and carrier, place optional comfort caps, suture, deliver the Nano-ceramic prosthetic.

 - Seat the Nano-Ceramic, adjust occlusion, capture photographs and share with the lab.